Updated: Tuesday, September 10, 5:01 p.m. ADT

 The health and safety of Alaska’s visitors and residents, along with its member businesses, remains a top priority to the Alaska Travel Industry Association (ATIA), the state’s leading membership association for Alaska’s travel industry.
 ATIA continues to provide important and timely information regarding COVID-19 to ensure safe and reliable travel decisions for those visiting the 49th state.

-Statewide restrictions have been removed for traveling to communities located on and off of the road system within the state.
+Statewide restrictions have been removed for traveling to communities within the state.
 However, travelers are advised to check with local jurisdictions as they may have individual requirements for traveling to and in respective communities.

 The U.S. Centers for Disease Control and Prevention (CDC) continues to post updated information for travelers.
 We encourage travelers to look to CDC guidance on healthy travel habits, including washing hands, social distancing, covering coughs, calling your health provider first if you don’t feel well and self-isolating if you have come in contact with someone who has become ill.

 Questions on traveling to Alaska or State of Alaska health mandates?
 E-mail the Alaska Traveler Information Hotline or call 1-907-646-3322, 9:00 a.m. - 5:00 p.m.
 (ADT), Monday - Friday.